mwood77/winderoo/docs/printing-recommendations.md

 1. [If your printer has a tendency elephant foot](https://pick3dprinter.com/elephant_foot_3d_printing/), you'll need to file down some of the pieces.
     * For example, the `mounting_dowel`'s outter lip will need to be filed down so the `mounting_dowel_sleeve` can easily slip over it.

-## Recommended Printing Orientation by Model
+## Recommended Printing Orientation and Duration by Model
-> Total time spent printing is 24 hours per winding unit
->
-> Total filament used is approximately 300g per winder

 | Model Name | Quantity To Print | Printing Time Per Unit | Printing Orientation |
 | :------------: | :------------: | :----------------------------------: | :--------:|